Miss America's Outstanding Teen 2008

-Miss America's Outstanding Teen 2008 was the 3rd Miss America's Outstanding Teen pageant held at the Linda Chapin Theater in the Orange County Convention Center in Orlando, Florida on August 11, 2007.
-At the conclusion of the event, Maria DeSantis of Texas crowned her successor Caitlin Brunell of Virginia.
+Miss America's Outstanding Teen 2008 was the third Miss America's Outstanding Teen pageant, held at the Linda Chapin Theater in the Orange County Convention Center in Orlando, Florida on August 11, 2007.

+At the conclusion of the event, Maria DeSantis of New York crowned her successor Caitlin Brunell of Virginia.
 The pageant was hosted by Miss America 2007 Lauren Nelson and performer Billy Flanigan.